-Citibank’s ThankYou Rewards points can be earned via credit card and bank account bonuses.
+Citibank’s ThankYou Rewards points can be earned via credit cards and through bank account bonuses.
 Those points can then be transferred to airline partners, used to pay for travel or merchandise, redeemed to pay bills, or converted to cash back.
-Citi ThankYou Rewards competes directly with two other bank issued transferable points programs: Chase Ultimate Rewards and Amex Membership Rewards.
+Citi ThankYou Rewards competes directly with three other bank issued transferable points programs: Chase Ultimate Rewards, Amex Membership Rewards, and Capital One “Miles”..

 Below, you’ll find everything you need to know about ThankYou Rewards.

-The easiest and quickest way to earn ThankYou points is through Citi credit card signup bonuses, category bonuses, and retention offers (call about once per year to ask if any offers are loaded to your cards).
+The easiest and quickest way to earn ThankYou points is through Citi credit card signup bonuses, credit card spend, and retention offers (call about once per year to ask if any offers are loaded to your cards).
 Below are the current Citibank cards that earn ThankYou rewards.
-Of particular note are cards that earn 3X to 5X rewards within certain categories of spend: Citi Premier (3X travel & gas, 2X dining & entertainment), AT&T Access More (3X online retail), and Citi Prestige (starting Jan 2019: 5X airfare, travel agencies, and dining).
+Of particular note are cards that earn 3X to 5X rewards within certain categories of spend: Citi Premier (3X travel & gas, 2X dining & entertainment), AT&T Access More (3X online retail), and Citi Prestige.

 Some Citi banking products also earn ThankYou Rewards points.
 If you can find a good signup bonus (like this one), you can earn 40,000 to 60,000 points that way.
 Unfortunately, very few points can be earned after the signup bonus.